NormanAzares/BSCS3A_VUESET/docs/guide/button/button.md

 # VSButton

-The button component is a simple customizable button.
+The VSButton component is a reusable button component designed for use in Vue.js applications.
+It provides a customizable button with different styles, including default, outlined, and text.
+The component accepts several props to configure its appearance and behavior, such as the button label, title, type, and disabled state.

 ## Props